Emmanuel-Costa/Emmanuel-Costa/README.md

 I am a student from Brazil following his dream of becoming a developer

-- 🌱 I’m currently learning Kotlin to use on android developing
+- 🌱 I’m currently learning Kotlin to use on android development

 <br>